Remotely operated underwater vehicle: Education and outreach

+The interest in ROVs has led to the formation of many competitions, including MATE (Marine Advanced Technology Education), NURC (National Underwater Robotics Challenge), and RoboSub.
+These are competitions in which competitors, most commonly schools and other organizations, compete against each other in a series of tasks using ROVs that they have built.
+Most hobby ROVs are tested in swimming pools and lakes where the water is calm, however some have tested their own personal ROVs in the sea.
+Doing so, however, creates many difficulties due to waves and currents that can cause the ROV to stray off course or struggle to push through the surf due to the small size of engines that are fitted to most hobby ROVs.

 Military use

 ROVs have been used by several navies for decades, primarily for minehunting and minebreaking.

-In October 2008 the U.S. Navy began to improve its locally piloted rescue systems, based on the Mystic DSRV and support craft, with a modular system, the SRDRS, based on a tethered, manned ROV called a pressurized rescue module (PRM).
+In October 2008 the U.S. Navy began to improve its locally piloted rescue systems, based on the Mystic DSRV and support craft, with a modular system, the SRDRS, based on a tethered, occupied ROV called a pressurized rescue module (PRM).
 This followed years of tests and exercises with submarines from the fleets of several nations.

-It also uses the unmanned Sibitzky ROV for disabled submarine surveying and preparation of the submarine for the PRM.
+It also uses the uncrewed Sibitzky ROV for disabled submarine surveying and preparation of the submarine for the PRM.

 The US Navy also uses an ROV called AN/SLQ-48 Mine Neutralization Vehicle (MNV) for mine warfare.
 It can go 1000 yd away from the ship due to a connecting cable, and can reach 2000 ft deep.
 The mission packages available for the MNV are known as MP1, MP2, and MP3.